 By forcing air back and forth between their vocal sac and their lungs, the call becomes rhythmical.

 The vocal sac is an elastic membrane of skin.
-It acts as a resonating chamber, causing the male toads’ mating call to be amplified and carry significant distances.
+It acts as a resonating chamber, causing the male frogs’ mating call to be amplified and carry significant distances.

 Most frogs’ have a single vocal sac under their throat, whereas other frogs have the vocal sac on the corner of their mouth.